These Cute Celebrity Snow Bunnies Are #FitnessGoals

 Kourtney Kardashian and Scott Disick

 Our fave snow bunny Kourtney Kardashian isn’t just fierce, she’s the definition of fitness goals.
-Her tip for reducing sugar in her diet?
+Her tips on keeping herself on track?
 No soda.
 Instead, she drinks a ton water.
 She drinks two tablespoons of apple cider vinegar with a tall glass of water twice a day.
-If ACV is too abrasive for your teeth, try Ultra AppleLean Cider Vinegar capsules and keep those pearly whites nice and healthy.
+If ACV is too abrasive for your teeth, try Ultra AppleLean® Cider Vinegar capsules and keep those pearly whites nice and healthy.

 Photo credit: BACKGRID